thobui1308/practice-two---VietNam-highshool-exam/README.md

 ***Target:***
 - To learn and practice how to make a dashboard using Streamlit
 - Enhancing experience in working with big data
-- Improve the skills in data processing, applying statistical knowledge, samping and visualiztion to solve the real-world problems.
+- Improve the skills in data processing, applyilsng statistical knowledge, samping and visualiztion to solve the real-world problems.

+## Technical Stack:
+- Python